An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Preliminaries

 An {\it amply regular graph} with parameters $(v, k, \lambda, \mu)$ is a $k$-regular graph on $v$ vertices, with the property that every pair of adjacent vertices have exactly $\lambda$ common neighbors and every pair of vertices at distance two have exactly $\mu$ common neighbors.
-A {\it strongly regular graph} is an amply regular graph with diameter 2, so that each pair of distinct vertices have either $\lambda$ or $\mu$ common neighbors, depending on whether or not they are adjacent.
-A strongly regular graph with given parameters will be referred to as $srg(v,k,\lambda, \mu)$.
+A {\it strongly regular graph} with {\it standard parameters} $(v, k, \lambda, \mu)$ is an amply regular graph with the same parameters and diameter $2$, so that each pair of distinct vertices have either $\lambda$ or $\mu$ common neighbors, depending on whether or not they are adjacent.
+Additional information on strongly regular graphs and their properties can be found in \cite{SRG}.
 To dispense with trivialities, we will be concerned only with {\it primitive} strongly regular graphs, which are connected strongly regular graphs whose complement is also connected.
-A connected graph $\Gamma$ with diameter $D$ is called {\em distance-regular} if there are integers $b_i,c_i$ $(0 \le i \leq D)$ such that for any two vertices $x,y \in V(\Gamma)$ with $d(x,y)=i$, there are precisely $c_i$ neighbors of $y$ in $\Gamma_{i-1}(x)$ and $b_i$ neighbors of $y$ in $\Gamma_{i+1}(x)$ (cf. \cite[page 126]{BCN}).
-In particular, a distance-regular graph $\Gamma$ is regular with valency $k := b_0$ and we define $a_i:=k-b_i-c_i$ for notational convenience.
-Distance-regular graphs therefore come with a set of parameters $(b_0=k, b_1, \ldots , b_{D-1};c_1, \ldots , c_D)$, referred to as the {\it intersection array}.

-Strongly regular graphs are simply distance-regular graphs with diameter $D=2$, although they have a number of important properties not shared with the more general class of distance-regular graphs.
-For this and other reasons, we prefer to use the "$\lambda$ and $\mu$" notation rather than the ``$a_i$'s, $b_i$'s, and $c_i$'s" notation when discussing strongly regular graphs.
-We will refer to the sets of parameters $(v,k,\lambda, \mu)$ (for strongly regular graphs) or $(b_0, b_1, \ldots , b_{D-1};c_1, \ldots , c_D)$ (for distance-regular graphs) as the {\it standard parameters} of the graph, a designation whose purpose will become more clear when we introduce the classical parameters of such graphs.

-An important property of distance-regular graphs is that they have exactly $D+1$ distinct eigenvalues, which is in general far fewer than the $v$ eigenvalues possessed by an arbitrary graph on $v$ vertices (note that eigenvalues here refers to eigenvalues of the adjacency matrix and that the eigenvalues different from the valency are called {\it nontrivial}).
-For this to occur, some at least of the eigenvalues of a distance-regular graph must have relatively high multiplicity.
-The spectral structure of a distance-regular graph carries a great deal of information about the graph, and for this reason is a major part of the theory.
+An important property of strongly regular graphs is that they have exactly $3$ distinct eigenvalues, among which the valency $k$ is always one of them.
+The eigenvalues different from the valency are called {\it nontrivial}.
+An essential fact about strongly regular graphs is that the nontrivial eigenvalues $\theta_1$ and $\theta_2$ are the positive and negative roots of the quadratic equation $x^2 - (\lambda - \mu)x - (k - \mu)=0$.
+Consequently, we have the following fundamental relations: